 Apples, coffee cups, pencils, and rulers: What do these things have in common?
 Ding, ding, ding — they’re gifts given to teachers every single year.
 This Teacher Appreciation Week, you can do better by giving teachers something that they’re truly interested in.

 No matter their district or grade level taught, teachers are running short on supplies (and patience) by the time Teacher Appreciation Week rolls around in May.
 Why not give them something to recharge themselves and their classroom for next year?
-After all, teachers spend opens in a new window$1.75 billion per year, or about $500 per teacher, from classroom budgets and their own pockets on school supplies.
+After all, teachers spend opens in a new window$1.75 billion per yearopens PDF file , or about $500 per teacher, from classroom budgets and their own pockets on school supplies.

-Making teachers feel appreciated can be as simple as sending a nice thank-you note or as involved as the supply drawing we hosted alongside Teacher Created Materials.
+Making teachers feel appreciated can be as simple as sending a nice thank-you note or as involved as the school supply contest we hosted alongside Teacher Created Materials.
 But whatever you do, do something.
-Just 29 percent of teachers receive any type of recognition for the wonderful work they do.
-Regardless of the gift your business chooses, let 2018 be the year that you show teachers how much they matter.
+Just opens in a new window29 percent of teachers receive any type of recognition for the wonderful work they do.
+Regardless of the gift your business chooses, let 2019 be the year that you show teachers how much they matter.

 Still not quite sure what to get your favorite teacher?
 Download our free “ opens in a new windowTeacher as Consumers” report to learn what America’s teachers buy, think, and care about.